Angry Birds maker Rovio to cut up to 130 jobs

 Judging from its sales of 156 million euros ($197 million) last year, it has fallen far behind mobile game peers.

-Clash of Clans maker Supercell saw its revenue grow to $892 million in 2013, while sales at Sweden's King Digital Entertainment, which developed Candy Crush Saga, jumped more than tenfold to $1.88 billion.
-Mojang's sales totalled about 2.05 billion Swedish crowns, or $285 million.
+Clash of Clans maker Supercell saw its revenue grow to $892 million in 2013, while sales at Sweden's King Digital Entertainment KING.N, which developed Candy Crush Saga, jumped more than tenfold to $1.88 billion.
+Mojang's sales totaled about 2.05 billion Swedish crowns, or $285 million.

 (Editing by David Holmes and Mark Potter)